 US's position on South China Sea: Strong and clear like never before

-The Hanoitimes - It is basically the first time the US has publicly considered China's territorial claims in the South China Sea illegitimate with tone and words which were strong and unequivocal like never before.
+It is basically the first time the US has publicly considered China's territorial claims in the South China Sea illegitimate with tone and words which were strong and unequivocal like never before.

 The stormy relationship between the United States and China have shown no signs of calming down.
 It has become even more turbulent than ever over the last many decades.
 The noteworthiest among their many expressions was the US’s tougher stance on China's actions in the East Sea (internationally known as the South China Sea) when it rejected China's territorial claims here.